Aerospace Medicine is a subspecialty of Preventive Medicine and very unique usually to the military, though there are civilians equivalents.

-As a non-combat flight surgeon, depending on where you're stationed, you can be stationed anywhere throughout the world.
+As a non-combat flight surgeon, you can be stationed anywhere throughout the world.
 You can be stationed at a place without planes.
 But majority of your job is to make sure that the population of that base is healthy.
 It's always an ambulatory setting.
 There would be no need for an in-patient hospital-based flight surgeon.

 When you're deployed in a combat setting, you can run different parts of the medical evacuation triage tents and stations along the way.
 When somebody gets injured in combat, they're evaluated and triaged to see if they need to be evacuated out to a bigger hospital or if they can just be treated where they are.
-As flight surgeon doing that evaluation and determining what kind of aircraft they need to fly on, meaning is this an injury that is going to get worse at altitude or do they need at low altitude, do they need to be in a helicopter and stay low or stay in an unpressurized aircraft at a low altitude.
-So you're basically doing a lot of cool triage in trying to figure out what's best for the patient based on aircraft, altitude, and other things.
+As flight surgeon you have to do that evaluation and determine what kind of aircraft they need to fly on.
+Meaning, is this an injury that is going to get worse at altitude or do they need at low altitude, do they need to be in a helicopter and stay low or stay in an unpressurized aircraft at a low altitude.
+So, you're basically doing a lot of cool triage trying to figure out what's best for the patient based on aircraft, altitude, and other things.

 An AME is an Aviation Medical Examiner, a designation where you get certified through the FAA.
 As an AME, you're usually a family practice doctor or an internal medicine doctor or somebody interested in aviation.
 It's a cool job because it's usually a cash-based business.
 You can see Class 1, 2, and 3 pilots which need a certain number of physical exams depending on the class.
 You have to go through FAA training which is free.
 The population of AME's has significantly decreased over time so it's now getting more difficult for pilots to find an AME and get their physical exams.
-An AME is very similar to a flight surgeon where there are strict guidelines that determine whether or not you're able to fly and bases your evaluation on those guidelines and makes recommendations based on that.
+An AME is very similar to a flight surgeon, where there are strict guidelines that determine whether or not you're able to fly.
+Flight surgeons base patient evaluations on those guidelines and make recommendations based on that.
 FAA training is not the same as an aerospace medicine residency.
 It's a week to two-week long course that the FAA puts on.

 You can be a flight surgeon at NASA.
 I've been down to the space center in Houston and visited the world's largest swimming pool where the astronauts do all their training for weightlessness.
 And as a flight surgeon in the air force, I did see people that wanted to be astronauts and I would do their initial physical exams before they would go down to Houston to get their full physical.